DeepWaterIMR/BioticExplorerServer/docs/index.md

   )
 ```

+![Figure 1.
+Number of IMR Biotic sampling stations per year from around
+1914 to present.
+Zero catch stations (is.na(commonname)) are shown in
+red, while stations with positive catches are shown in
+grey.](reference/figures/README-unnamed-chunk-8-1.png)

-![Bar chart showing the number of IMR Biotic sampling stations per year
+Figure 1.
+Number of IMR Biotic sampling stations per year from around
-from around 1914 to
-present.](reference/figures/README-unnamed-chunk-8-1.png)
+1914 to present.
+Zero catch stations (is.na(commonname)) are shown in
+red, while stations with positive catches are shown in grey.

 The duckdb database contains following data tables: